 Cindy had come up to Meridian to stay for the weekend.

 We were riding my '93 Honda VFR750F.

 Riding slow, late at night through downtown Meridian, heading back to my apartment.

 My Honda destroyed by a careless driver who had run a red light.

-Me picking myself up out of the intersection and hobbling over to her as fast as I could.
+Me picking myself up out of the intersection, tearing my helmet off and hobbling over to her as fast as I could.

 We'd been together thirteen months.

 The usual time that my relationships lasted ... it took me that long to make up my mind that it was Cindy that I really wanted.

 God was with us that night and we were spared any serious injury; the '93 Honda VFR750F was destroyed.